brian-watkins/elm-spec/runner/elm-spec-core/README.md

 ### Basic Usage

+For an elm-spec suite to run, some things need to happen in Node and some things need to happen in a browser.

+On the Node side:

+1. Create a browser somehow (using JSDOM or Playwright or Puppeteer etc)
-1. Create an ElmContext with a DOM window object.
+2. Create a BrowserContext and use it to decorate the DOM window object.
+3. Bundle a SuiteRunner, ElmContext, and a Reporter (using Browserify etc) and evaluate it in the DOM window.
-2. Use the Compiler to compile the code and evaluate it in the DOM window.
+3. Use the Compiler to compile the code and evaluate it in the DOM window.

-3. Construct a new SuiteRunner with the ElmContext and a Reporter.
+On the Browser side:

 4. Call `runAll()` on the SuiteRunner to run all the spec programs.

 # Public API

-You may import four modules from elm-spec-core:
+You may import these modules from elm-spec-core:

 ```
 const {
   Compiler,
+  BrowserContext,
   ElmContext,
   SuiteRunner,
   ProgramRunner